 Tip: Make sure your antifreeze is safely stored and locked away from your pets.
 Check the container to make sure there are no cracks or leaks, and if any spills while using, clean up immediately.
 Always ask for pet-safe propylene-based antifreeze instead of ethylene glycol-based anti-freeze.

 When getting your home ready for Spring, look for pet-safe cleaning products or consider using alternative ingredients such as vinegar, baking soda and lemon juice.
-If you are concerned your pet has been exposed to a toxic chemical, please call your veterinarian immediately for advice.

 - Toxic for dogs: What to avoid feeding Fido